simontran7/dev-notes/src/computer-systems/data-representation.md

 ```

 > **Note**\
-> It may not be possible to store a given $x$ exactly with such a scheme whenever the actual exponent is outside of the possible range, or if the fraction field can't fit in the allocated number of bits (i.e., say for single precision, bits 24 and bits 25, where bit 0 is the implicit integer, are ones)
+> It may not be possible to store a given \\(x\\) exactly with such a scheme whenever the actual exponent is outside of the possible range, or if the fraction field can't fit in the allocated number of bits (i.e., say for single precision, bits 24 and bits 25, where bit 0 is the implicit integer, are ones)

 ### Fields

-- **Signed field**: Represents the positivity, either $0$ (for positive) or $1$ (for negative)
+- **Signed field**: Represents the positivity, either 0 (for positive) or 1 (for negative)
-- **Biased exponent field**: Determines the power of $2$ by which to scale the mantissa.
+- **Biased exponent field**: Determines the power of 2 by which to scale the mantissa.
 The exponent is biased, meaning we add a constant to the actual exponent.
     - Single precision bias: \\((2^{8 - 1} - 1)_{10} = (127)_{10}\\)
     - Double precision bias: \\((2^{11 - 1} - 1)_{10} = (1023)_{10}\\)
     - Quadruple precision bias: \\((2^{15 - 1} - 1)_{10} = (16383)_{10}\\)